-4.3.6.2 Future Upgrades to Sports Facilities
+4.3.5.2 Future Upgrades to Sports Facilities

 The current sports will be reviewed if there is a clear desire for change or for additional provision.
 New provision can only be accommodated where there is funding, adequate space and where there is a plan in place for the facilities to be sustainably funded and managed.
 The appearance of any facilities should be appropriate for the park's character.
-Any new provision should be located in the Recreation Ground rather than the Formal Park.